 Tips When Taking Atienza Shipping Lines Schedule

-The shipping line operates ships from Manila to Coron every Tuesday (8pm), Thursday (4pm), and Saturday (12pm), and from Coron to Manila every Monday (10am), Thursday (4pm) and Saturday (6pm).
+The shipping line operates ferries from Manila to Coron every Tuesday (8pm), Thursday (4pm), and Saturday (4pm), and from Coron to Manila every Monday (2:30pm), Thursday (2:30pm) and Saturday (6pm).

-- If you have the choice, take the Thursday trips so you can catch the sunset and sunrise while on board.
+- If you have the choice, take the trips that leave at 4pm / 2:30pm so you can catch the sunset and sunrise while on board.

 - In Manila, you can buy the ticket from their office in Baseco Port in Manila at least an hour before the ship leaves.
 Please call them to verify the schedule.
 They don’t do advance booking.